1930 Nobel Prize in Literature: Prize decision

 The main contenders for the 1930 prize were the American novelists Theodore Dreiser and Sinclair Lewis, who had both been nominated by members of the Swedish Academy's Nobel committee.
-Committe chair Per Hallström opposed a prize to an American author as he found that the contemporary American culture lacked the deeper ideals and "inner dignity" of the European culture, but got no support for this view within the Nobel committe.
+Committee chair Per Hallström opposed a prize to an American author as he found that the contemporary American culture lacked the deeper ideals and "inner dignity" of the European culture, but got no support for this view within the Nobel committee.
 Hallström had found in his examinations of the two candidates that they had really only written one significant work each, An American Tragedy and Babbit, but noted that Lewis' most recent novel Dodsworth was also "partly brilliant", which seems to have been decisive in the Swedish Academy's decision to award Lewis.
 Committee member Anders Österling who favoured Dreiser unsuccessfully argued that the prize should be shared between the two authors.

 Reactions

 The choice of Sinclair Lewis received mixed reactions.
 The British and European press were, in general, favourable.
 A Swedish newspaper stated that the prize decision was greeted with "general satisfaction", as the Swedish Academy for once had awarded a writer that was well known to the public.
 But in the United States reactions among critics and commentators were largely negative, dismissing Lewis' writing artistically and politically.
 Lewis rivalry with the American Nobel prize contender Theodore Dreiser was much noticed.